balazon/MNIST_CPP/README.md

 	nn.addSimpleLayer(50);

-	//last layer is the output layer - number of nodes should equal the number of labels in the classification data
+	// Last layer is the output layer - number of nodes should equal the number of labels in the classification data
 	// - don't use tanhM as activation on the last layer
 	// (tanh may evaluate to negative numbers, cost function will use log on them : NaN) nn.addSimpleLayer(10);

 	printf("NN train \n");

 	// The list of lambdas (regularization parameters) to try, after training the neural network with each lambda
 	// the NN will choose the one with the least amount of cross validation error std::vector<float> lambdas = { 0.0f, 0.01f, 0.03f, 0.1f, 0.3f, 1.0f, 3.0f, 10.0f };